24 Good Reasons for Leaving a Job + How to Explain Them

 Pursuing additional education shows that you’re willing to grow, learn, and hone your skills, and all of that makes you a more valuable employee.
 Flaunt your new education and use it as a stepping stone toward that new job.

-If you’re dealing with a toxic environment that has a bad impact on your mental health, your current job is usually beyond saving.
+If you’re dealing with a workplace that involves bullying, harassment, constant disrespect, or high stress that harms your mental health, your current job is usually not worth trying to fix.

-However, if it’s not quite as bad as that, consider a few things before leaving:
+However, if it’s not quite as bad as that, consider a few things to decide whether to quit or stay:

-Before you quit, make sure you’re not wearing rose-tinted glasses regarding the new job.
+Before you quit, make sure you’re not idealizing the new job or overlooking its potential downsides.
 Re-evaluate the company culture, compensation and benefits, work hours, and more.
-It can be easy to fall victim to a case of “the grass is always greener” when you’re fed up with your job.
+It’s easy to assume any new role will be better when you’re frustrated with your current job, so evaluate each offer carefully.

 How to Tell Your Current Employer Your Reasons for Leaving Your Job

 Although you may be tempted to tell your boss every single thing that was wrong with the job when you quit, it’s really better not to.
-The satisfaction is brief, and the price can be pretty high.
+The satisfaction is brief, and it can damage your professional reputation or future references.

 Don’t be afraid to mention a few especially meaningful career highlights.
 If you worked directly with your employer, it’s a good idea to thank them personally for the experience and say that it was valuable to you.

-Next, focus on the transition period between your resignation letter and your final day on the job.
+Next, focus on the transition period between your resignation letter and your final day by documenting your tasks, training a replacement, or handing off key projects.
 Plan out an exit strategy that makes the transition smooth for the company.

 If you depart respectfully, you’re more likely to get a good reference and a chance to come back if your career leads you back to the same company.